Nick Kaczur

-Nicholas Jesse Kaczur (born July 28, 1979) is a Canadian former American football offensive tackle.
-He was drafted by the New England Patriots in the third round of the 2005 NFL Draft.
-He played college football at Toledo.
+Nicholas Jesse Kaczur (born July 28, 1979) is a Canadian former professional football player who was an offensive tackle for the New England Patriots of the National Football League (NFL).
+He played college football for the Toledo Rockets.
+He was selected by the Patriots in the third round of the 2005 NFL draft.

-Early years
+Early life

 While attending Brantford Collegiate Institute in Brantford, Ontario, Kaczur was rated as the best prep lineman in Ontario, was voted his school's Lineman of the Year four times, and was his team's Offensive MVP in his junior and senior years.
 He also played for the Brantford Bisons of the Ontario Varsity Football League.

 College career

-After high school, Kaczur worked in construction for two years before attending the University of Toledo.
+After high school, Kaczur worked in construction for two years before attending the University of Toledo in the United States.
 He was a four-year starter on the offensive line for the Rockets.
 As a freshman, he was named a third-team freshman All-American by The Sporting News, and was also a second-team All-Mid-American Conference selection.
 As a sophomore, he won All-MAC first-team honors.
 He repeated those honors again in 2003 and 2004 as a junior and senior.
 He started 51 games during his college career and became Toledo's first ever player to earn all-conference honors in four seasons.